jose-acevedoflores/neon-class-macros/README.md

 - Must take `&self`.
 - Can take `&mut FunctionContext` as second argument.
 The argument must be named `cx` or `_cx`.
 - Can return a `JsResult` directly (as opposed to a type that will be converted via `neon_serde`) BUT you cannot change the binding.
-  Meaning, you cannot do `use neon::prelude::JsResult as <new bind>`, you have to use `JsResult` or the full path `neon::prelude::JsResult`
+  This means you cannot do `use neon::prelude::JsResult as <new bind>`, you have to use `JsResult` or the full path `neon::prelude::JsResult`
 - Is exposed to the JS side with the same name but with `mixedCase`.

 ## Build Dependencies